Africana Studies

 AFR 335 Seminar: Free Blacks in the U.S. Before 1865 (4 Credits)

 A study of the history of free blacks from the 17th century to the abolition of slavery in 1865.
 A major problem created by the establishment of slavery based on race by the 1660s was what was to be the status of free blacks.
-Each local and state government addressed the political, economic, and even religious questions raised by having free blacks in a slave society.
-This course addresses a neglected theme in the history of the Afro-American experience that is, the history of free blacks before the passage of the 13th amendment.
-Recommended background: AFR 117. {H}
+Each local and state government addressed the political, economic and even religious questions raised by having free blacks in a slave society.
+This course addresses a neglected theme in the history of the Afro-American experience, the history of free blacks before the passage of the 13th amendment.
+AFR 117 recommended.
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12.
+Instructor permission required. {H}

 Fall, Spring, Variable